 Do I Really Need to Change my HVAC Air Filter?

 Most people know they need to change the air filter for their air conditioning system.
 How often would say you need to change that air filter?
-That’s what we are going to talk about this week on Fox Family Heating Air and Solar.
+That’s what we are going to talk about this week on Fox Family Heating and Air.

 The Air Filter Basics